The Awesome Power of Encouragement

 Featured Offer

-This series is our thanks for your gift to help more people across the globe experience Life through the teaching and resources of Telling the Truth.
-So request this resource when you give today—and rest in the assurance of God’s eternal love for you!
+This resource is our thanks for your gift to help more people around the world experience Life in Christ through the ministry of Telling the Truth.

 Search Website